Xilinx/mlir-aie/docs/Building.md

     source utils/setup_python_packages.sh
     ```

     If you need to exit the sandbox later, type `deactivate`.
+If you
-    If you have a recent Linux distribution, you might not need since
+    have a recent Linux distribution, you might not need this, as you
-    if you are able to have all the required packages from the distribution.
+    are able to have all the required packages from the distribution.

-3. Clone and compile LLVM, with the ability to target AArch64 as a cross-compiler, and with MLIR
+3. Clone and compile LLVM, with the ability to target AArch64 as a
-enabled: in addition, we make some common build optimizations to use a linker ('lld' or 'gold') other
+   cross-compiler, and with MLIR enabled: in addition, we make some
+   common build optimizations to use a linker (`lld` or `gold`) other
-than 'ld' (which tends to be quite slow on large link jobs) and to link against libLLVM.so and libClang
+   than `ld` (which tends to be quite slow on large link jobs) and to
-so.
-You may find that other options are also useful.
-Note that due to changing MLIR APIs, only a
+   link against `libLLVM.so` and `libClang.so`.
+You may find that other
+   options are also useful.
+Note that due to changing MLIR APIs, only
-particular revision is expected to work.
+   a particular revision is expected to work.

     To clone `llvm`, run `utils/clone-llvm.sh` (see
     `utils/clone-llvm.sh` for the correct `llvm` commit hash):